 Design registration gives stronger protection and makes it easier to defend your rights

-- Design right is specifically concerned with the appearance of all or part of a product or its packaging.
+- Design registration is specifically concerned with the appearance of all or part of a product or its packaging.

 - The design must be new, have an individual character and not be publicly available or published anywhere in the world at the time you apply for registration.
 These requirements differ from country to country.